How to use Ventolin inhalers

 Should you need to take another puff, wait around 60 seconds before you repeat steps 2-7 above.

-For those who have problems in taking medication release and inhalation, you should use your inhaler with an appropriate spacer.
-Or you can use a breath-activated device like the Accuhaler, Turbuhaler, or Autohaler.
-These are ideal for those suffering from hand arthritis and pressing the inhaler can be quite a challenge.
+For those who have problems taking medication via release and inhalation, you should use your inhaler with an appropriate spacer.
+Alternatively, you can use a breath-activated device like the Accuhaler, Turbohaler, or Autohaler.
+These inhaler alternatives are also ideal for use by those suffering from hand arthritis and pressing the inhaler can be quite a challenge.

+As mentioned, using a spacer can also work for people struggling to take their medication.
 The use of a spacer with your inhaler will enhance the level of medicine that will reach your airways.
-Use a spacer when you use a reliever inhaler for your asthma attacks.
-It is also highly recommended for inhalers with corticosteroids as they inhibit certain side effects like oral thrush and croaky voice.
+You should also use a spacer when you use a reliever inhaler for treating asthma attacks.
+It is also highly recommended for inhalers with corticosteroids as they inhibit certain side effects like oral thrush and a croaky voice.

 How many times a day can you use a Ventolin inhaler?